xarmian/nft_navigator/README.md

 NFT Navigator is a website for browsing ARC-72 NFT Collections on the Voi Network

-The network is currently in TestNet, and TestNet is a game.
-Token amounts will reset prior to MainNet.

 This is the source code for the website, located at [https://nftnavigator.xyz](https://nftnavigator.xyz).
 This website is an unofficial resource.
 It is not affiliated with the VOI Core Team.